isaacnmm/pestpolicy-hugo2XX/content/posts/when-do-mosquitoes-come-out/index.md

 - mosquitoe
 - out
 layout: post
-- -
-- So, when do mosquitoes come [out](https://pestpolicy.com/how
-- to
-- grow
-- knock
-- out
+---

-- roses/)?Naturally, mosquitoes tend to go during certain times of the day or season.
+So, when do mosquitoes come [out](https://pestpolicy.com/how-to-grow-knock-out-roses/)?Naturally, mosquitoes tend to go during certain times of the day or season.
 Knowing their most active time or season presents an excellent opportunity to prevent bites or diseases they come with.
 So, when do mosquitoes come out? *Well, mosquitoes will come out either during the day or night, depending on the species.

 However, they often avoid the scorching midday sunlight to prevent dehydration.